7 out of 12 rated this helpful - Rate this topic

 The IPMI provider has several WMI classes that enable administrators to access BMC information through the IPMI Driver.

 Because the IPMI provider is a WMI provider, you can obtain BMC data over a normal WMI DCOM connection either locally or remotely.
 However, when connecting through WMI, you cannot obtain data directly from the BMC hardware.
-WinRM enables you to access data directly from a BMC that implements the WS-Management protocol protocol, even if the associated computer operating system is unavailable or is not running on a Windows operating system.
+Windows Remote Management enables you to access data directly from a BMC that implements the WS-Management protocol protocol, even if the associated computer operating system is unavailable or is not running on a Windows operating system.

-Obtaining BMC data over a normal WMI DCOM connection
+obtaining bmc data over a normal wmi dcom connection

 Connections to remote computers through WMI use DCOM, which allocates ports dynamically.
 The Windows Firewall, if enabled, requires an appropriate configuration at startup to enable WMI DCOM connections.
 WinRM, which assigns one port, is more firewall-friendly.
 For more information about WMI remote connections, see Connecting to WMI on a Remote Computer.